anilzen/anilzen.github.io/content/post/2023/splitting-spacetime/index.md

 ---
 title: Splitting spacetime
 subtitle: With hyperboloids as relativistic analogs of soap bubbles.
-summary: Hyperboloidal hypersurfaces provide a *natural* way to split spacetime into space and time.
-Their mathematical definition connects to a physical principle that may be useful in understanding the quantum foam.
+summary: Hyperboloidal hypersurfaces provide a natural way to split spacetime into space and time.
+Their mathematical definition connects to a physical principle that may be useful as a mental image for the quantum foam.

 projects: []
 date: "2023-09-20T00:01:00Z"